coderarjob/kpdfsync/README.md

 ![Screenshot](/docs/images/screenshot_alpha.png)

-If you use Kindle to read PDF books or documents, you might have seen that the highlights or notes made on the Kindle are not saved on the PDF file itself.
-This means, if you take the file and read on another device, you will not see those highlights and notes make on the Kindle.
+If you use Kindle to read PDF books or documents, you might have seen that the highlights and notes made on the Kindle are not saved on the PDF file itself.
+This means, that if you take the PDF file from your Kindle and read on another device, you will not see those highlights and notes there.

 This software tries to provide a solution.
-The basis on which this solution stands is the Clippings.txt file on your Kindle.
+The basis is the Clippings.txt file on your Kindle.

-This is the file, where Kindle saves the page numbers of all the highlights and notes done on the Kindle device.
+Kindle saves the page numbers and content of the highlights and notes in the text file.
+So in theory, one can read the Clippings file and reapply the highlights and notes on the PDF separetely.
+This software automates the process.

 Currently it is in development, so not all the features work or even present.
 Here is the rough roadmap.

-## Requirements
-- JRE 1.8 or higher
-- Linux, Mac, Windows

 ## Roadmap